saintjeremy/amscope/README.md

-# amscope
-Audio Microscope - a sonic analysis proggram for properly digging structure from sound

 # About amscope

 `amscope` is a small Python audio microscope.
 It takes an audio file, looks at basic musical and acoustic features, and saves images that help us see what is happening inside the sound.